Canada to reopen its border for fully vaccinated Americans starting Aug. 9; U.S. uncertain

 The U.S. is the third-most populated country in the world with more than 331 million residents, according to worldometers.info, while Canada is No. 39 with more than 37 million residents.

-According to ourwordindata.org, Canada has the highest percentage of its population that is at least partially vaccinated at 49.7% and 70.2% are fully vaccinated.
+According to ourwordindata.org, Canada has the highest percentage of its population that is at least partially vaccinated at 70.2% and 49.7% are fully vaccinated.
 The U.S. has 55.63% of its population at least partially vaccinated and 48.21% fully vaccinated.

 According to the British Columbia COVID-19 dashboard on Friday, July 16, the province has seen 148,331 total cases during the pandemic and 1,761 confirmed deaths — an increase of 1,537 cases and 22 deaths since the last border extension was announced June 18.
 With a population of approximately 5.1 million, British Columbia has seen an infection rate of 30 cases and 0.43 deaths per 100,000 residents since June 18.